nhoyt/nav-menu/README.md

 ### menu-separator

-* Marked up as an `li` element with optional text content, and role="separator".
+* Marked up as an `li` element with optional text content, and `role="separator"`, which overrides the `li` default role.

 * A `menu-separator`, with or without text content, is not focusable.

-* When `menu-separator` component does not have text content, it is rendered as a visual separator such as a horizontal line.
+* When `menu-separator` component does not have text content, it is rendered as a visual separator such as a horizontal or vertical line.

 * The best practice for using `menu-separator` components with or without text content is that you should not mix and match.
 Within a `sub-menu`, all of the